PedalPlayground/pedalplayground/README.md

 If there is a pedal you're looking for, feel free to [log an issue](https://github.com/PedalPlayground/PedalPlayground.github.io/issues).
 Please follow the following rules when posting request issues:

+-   Double check to see if the pedal isn't already in the database!
--   Include a decent resolution image of the pedal (top-down view, white background)
+-   Include a decent resolution image of the pedal (top-down view, preferably white background)
 -   Include the dimensions, in inches (make sure the dimensions are accurate and include jacks and other protrusions)
 -   Post one issue for each pedal you're requesting